openstack-archive/novajoin/README.rst

     uid=#########(admin) gid=#########(admins) groups=#########(admins)

 The curl output will include a "join" element in the returned dict.
-Thsi will contain a hostname and ipaotp value.
+This will contain a hostname and ipaotp value.
 These are used for enrollment with ipa-client-install via::

     # ipa-client-install -U -w <ipaotp> --hostname <hostname>